 The first part of The Heartbeat of Wounded Knee could be titled "A People's History of Native America" -- a Howard Zinn-style counter-narrative, re-telling the story of contact and westward expansion from the Indigenous point of view, highlighting resistance and resilience -- and there was plenty of both.

 Treuer unearths a hidden history of resistance that is stunning and inspiring.
-The resistance was as relentless as the forces stacked against them.
-Indigenous people used myriad forms of creative resistance against invasion, removal, and the destruction of their cultures.
+The resistance of Indigenous peoples was as relentless as the forces stacked against them.
+Nations used myriad forms of creative resistance against invasion, removal, and the destruction of their cultures.
 In the face of monumental, inescapable change, they regrouped and reinvented themselves again and again, over decades and centuries.
 Some chapters of this story are undeniably horrible and dark, but it's a more nuanced story than the one you likely already know and believe.

 Throughout, Treuer pushes back against the more typical narrative of ruin, defeat, and despair.
 He also engages in some surprising myth-busting and truth-telling about modern and contemporary Native America.